RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Related Work

 On the other hand, \cite{wang2021dense,xie2021propagate,roh2021spatially,pinheiro2020unsupervised} focus on advancing the performance on dense prediction tasks by establishing dense correspondences between the augmented cropped views.
-Some methods~\cite{zhao2021self,roh2021spatially} further design contrained cropping strategies during pretraining to improve the transfer results on detection, \eg, they require the two cropped views have some shared regions and attract the dense positive features within the shared regions based on explicit spatial correspondences.
+Some methods~\cite{zhao2021self,roh2021spatially,chen2021multisiam,liu2020selfemb} further design contrained cropping strategies during pretraining to improve the transfer results on detection, \eg, they require the two cropped views have some shared regions and attract the dense positive features within the shared regions based on explicit spatial correspondences.
 By exploring different properties of cropping-based augmented views, these methods obtain superior performance.
-However, the left regions after cropping have rarely been explored.
-Different from them, we make the first attempt to investigate the importance of both regions in this study.
-Our \modelName uses a simple region swapping strategy to generate abundant contrastive pairs at both instance and region levels, from which the model can learn better visual representations of object instances.
+However, the remained regions after cropping have rarely been explored.
+Different from them, we make the first attempt to investigate the importance of both regions in this study {via adopting a simple region swapping strategy to generate abundant contrastive pairs at both instance and region levels for contrastive learning (\modelName), from which the model can learn better visual representations of object instances.}